 Test new features before everybody else

-You can sign up to Netflix's Trial programme.
-Just go to your Account in Settings, then flick on the Test Participation toggle.
-However, most of the new stuff will be things you'll never notice, like new recommendation algorithms.
+You can sign up for Netflix's Trial programme to try new features.
+Go to your Account and then under Settings click on Test Participation.
+On the next page, flick on the Test Participation.
+Most of the new stuff should be things you'll never notice, though, like recommendation algorithms.

 Kick people off your account

 So, you shared your Netflix password and now your Recommended list is loaded with crap.
 No worries.
 You can sign out of all the devices signed in to your account simply by going to Account > Sign out of all devices in Settings.
 You can also check your recent activity (Your Account > Viewing Activity > See recent account access) to see if any of the device locations look unfamiliar to you.

 Remove embarrassing titles from your history

 You can selectively delete your history.
 Go to this page, where you'll see everything you've watched in chronological order, and you can remove anything you don't want others to see.

 There are keyboard shortcuts that will boost your laptop-viewing experience:

 - F will give you full screen; Esc will take you out of fullscreen